dannguyen/github-for-portfolios/index.md

 ---
 layout: home
-title: Using Github Pages to building web portfolios from scratch
+title: Github Pages for Non-Developers: Build Web Portfolios From Scratch
 ---

 <section class="sec">
-This a very narrowly focused-tutorial about web development aimed at novices who have absolutely no web devleopment experiences, nor have used [Github](https://github.com) or [Git](http://git-scm.com/), or even the command line.
+This is a very narrowly focused-tutorial about web development aimed at novices who have absolutely no web devleopment experiences, nor have used [Github](https://github.com) or [Git](http://git-scm.com/), or even the command line.

 The end product is a web portfolio, built (mostly) from scratch, that is easy to edit and easy to publish _anywhere_ &ndash; Github merely provides an easy starting point.